ToperGamesYT/home-infopoint/README.md

 ## Installation

-1. Copy the `home_infopoint` folder into your Home Assistant's `custom_components` directory.
-    - Path: `/config/custom_components/home_infopoint`
+1. Add this repository to HACS
-2. Restart Home Assistant.
+2. Install

 ## Configuration